drrlvn/config-files/README.md

     ln -s <REPO_PATH>/emacs.d ~/.emacs.d

+Notes:
-Note: Emacs 25.1 is required, older version will not work.
+* Emacs 25.1 is required, older version will not work.
+* For spell checking to work an ispell compatible program and dictionary need to be installed, e.g. `aspell-en`.
+* By default `cmark` is used to markdown export/preview so it needs to be installed.

 ## VIM ##